rsm-gh/akbl/README.md

 [Command]: Lights off
 [TEST]: block: 256	 hex: 0x100	 mode:blink	 speed:1	 color1:#00ff00	 color2: #00ff00
 ```

-## When I click the application icon nothing happens

-It seems that some distributions have problems to launch the program with `gksu`.
-The simpler way of checking this to launch `alienware-kbl` as root.
-In any cases, if you have this problem I'll appreciate that you make a bug report!

-## After making changes to a theme the changes are not applied
+## After making changes to a theme their are not applied

 The software offers the possibility of using the graphical interface without root permission.
 When doing this, the themes need to be saved before applying them, if not the changes will not be visible.